top of page

 16. Can Ayurvedic medicine be applied together with allopathic medicine?

-Yes, both approaches can be practiced simultaneously and might have a collaborating effect.
-As Ayurveda focusses more on the root or cause of a disease there is no harm done applying medicine from the Ayurvedic side.
-Ayurveda focusses a lot on nutrition.
+Yes, both approaches can be practiced simultaneously and might have a collaborative effect.
+As Ayurveda focuses more on the root or cause of a disease, there is no harm done applying medicine from the Ayurvedic side.
+Ayurveda focuses a lot on nutrition.
+Ayurvedic medicine is gentle in approach with long-lasting effects.
+Ayurvedic treatments are holistic and natural and can cover the areas where the allopathic system does not focus on.

 17. What is the True Power of Ayurveda ?